APIDevTools/swagger-express-middleware/docs/samples/walkthrough2.md

 Pre-Populated Data
 --------------------------
-Sample 1 started out with an empty pet store, so you had to add a pet before [/pets](http://localhost:8000/pets) would return any data.
+Sample 1 started out with an empty pet store, so you had to add a pet before [`GET /pets`](http://localhost:8000/pets) would return any data.
 Now in Sample 2, we're using the [MemoryDataStore](../exports/MemoryDataStore.md) class to pre-populate the [Mock middleware](../middleware/mock.md) with data.

 ````javascript
 // Create a custom data store with some initial mock data